1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Driver & User Interface:

 By default, the flashlight is locked.
-And it will automatically lock 30 seconds after you turned the light off.
-To unlock it, and turn the flashlight on, you need to dial the knob at least 90 degrees to unlock, and click the same switch to turn it on.
+And it will automatically lock 30 seconds after you turn the light off.
+To unlock it and turn the flashlight on, you need to dial the knob at least 90 degrees to unlock and click the same switch to turn it on.

 Available modes: